turingschool/career-development-curriculum/module_two/outreach_and_networking.md

          * New people and new connections
     * What value you bring:
          * The same -- since you're a weak tie to them, you also have networks and information that is new to them.
 You're able to share this value equally.
-* **Meetups:** These events bring together people with shared interests, which is a perfect place to start new relationships.
-     * Why you should attend these:
-         * Meetups are a true mixture of people from different places in the industry -- from other new devs to seasoned programmers, you'll be able to meet people from all walks of life at a meetup to gain new perspectives and relationships
-     * What value they bring:
-         * A meetup's RSVP list is like a who's who of your new network.
-It's easy to use these to build an understanding of the people you want to connect with, and you'll end up seeing the same faces at each meetup, which makes it that much easier to capitalize on new relationships
-     * What value you bring:
-         * As a member of the local tech community, you bring fresh ideas and learning into a space that wants to foster just that.
-Consider giving a talk at a meetup -- you'll not only be able to practice your speaking skills, but you'll provide that meetup's community with a chance to learn from you.
 * **Turing Network:**
    * Turing Mentors: If you don't already have a mentor you meet with regularly, you should find one right now.
 Use the [mentor database](https://docs.google.com/spreadsheets/d/1oxsATOSIdRZ78-Bj3GQY2LkIp0OV_sCN6GJVjtUuCl0/edit?usp=sharing).
       * Why you should reach out to them: